AndresZbz/AndresZbz/README.md

 ### Hey! 👋

-I'm Juan, a CS student that makes games sometimes and do web development stuff.
+I'm Juan, a CS student this github is mostly focused into game dev stuff.

 Programming languages I mostly use:
 - JavaScript